Kharotabad incident: The incident

-On 20 May 2011, a group of 5 Russian citizens and 1 Tajik, (1.2 Forms of extra-judicial executions<ref) had been travelling in a rented car in Balochistan, a province of Pakistan.
+On 20 May 2011, a group of 5 Russian citizens and 1 Tajik, (3 women 2 men and 1 Baby) had been travelling in a rented car in Balochistan, a province of Pakistan.
 They had passed through several police checkpoints and even been searched, but as they approached another checkpoint in the Kharotabad neighbourhood of Quetta, they exited the car and proceeded on foot.
 A previous security checkpoint near the Quetta airport had sent a message to the place they were now that five Chechens were approaching the Kharotabad checkpoint.
 The Frontier Corps soldiers and Balochistan Police manning the Kharotabad checkpoint came to understand that they were about to be attacked by Chechen suicide bombers and acted accordingly.
 As the 5 travellers approached the checkpoint they were greeted with a volley of bullets and all fell to the ground.
 There was a long period during which no firing was done, and during which several of the victims were still alive and moving, including the two women who were seen holding hands.
 One of the injured women on the ground waved her arm and pleaded for mercy.
 It is during that time that TV crews and many officers arrived on the scene.
 Then another volley of bullets was fired at the group as they lay on the ground until no sign of life could be seen.
 This second volley of bullets was filmed and photographed by many members of the Press and by Pakistani TV crews.
 The corpses were then pulled away from each other with ropes tied around their wrists and ankles for it was feared that they wore suicide vests.

 Initial news reports, that persistently only identified the five as Chechens, indicated that they were suicide bombers that were in possession of grenades and explosives and that they had hurled grenades at police.
 There was even a report of a Pakistani soldier killed in the "exchange" (a likely case of friendly fire).
 The day after the incident, the Quetta chief of police, Dawood Ahmad Junejo, stated in a Press conference that "The five Chechens were not killed in firing by security personnel, but in a bomb explosion".
 He further stated that "five mobile phones, two diaries, 48 fuses, seven detonators, a computer disc and CDs were recovered from the alleged suicide bombers".